Annapurna Base Camp Trek - 8 Days

 • Himalayan Partner Treks duffel bag for your trekking stuff.

-• One porter between two person.
+• One porter for two people.

 • Farewell Dinner with Tour Operator.